 It’s always a good idea to have a reservation for Disneyland character dining.

-However, I will say that I thought I had a reservation for the Disney Princess Breakfast Adventures, but I must not have completed it.
+However, I will say that the first time we went, I thought I had a reservation for the Disney Princess Breakfast Adventures, but I must not have completed it.

 The cast members were able to squeeze us in and even print a name card for our table just moments after creating a new reservation.